Trekkin Weka

 Today we covered 17.1 miles, 27.5 km.
 We climbed out from the hot pools and finished our hike through Deep Creek.
 After exiting the valley, we continued toward Silverwood Lake around hot and exposed hillsides.

 The climb out of Deep Creek was fairly gradual, but still gained us some height quite quickly.
-We got good views back into Deep Creek, and of the mountains surrounding the river.
-As the morning goes on, the temperature rises and we can tell it’s going to be a hot day.
+We had good views back into Deep Creek, and of the mountains surrounding the river.
+As the morning went by, the temperature rose and we could tell it was going to be a hot day.

 The hillsides along Deep Creek are hot and dry